 Just as agents usually serve as representatives in other fields, the same is true in book publishing.
 Literary agencies and their agents represent writers and their work, most often to a publisher.
 But also sometimes for outreach to studios, film producers, or others who an author might like to be connected to professionally.

-Representing an author as a literary agent means a variety of things.
-Some of the tasks that literary agents can help authors with are things like negotiating contracts, keeping track of royalties and sales once the book is actually published, serving as the go-between while mediating issues with the author and their publisher (therefore preserving that important relationship), and much more.
+Representing an author as an agent means a variety of things.
+Some of the tasks that they can help authors with are things like negotiating contracts, keeping track of royalties and sales once the book is actually published, serving as the go-between while mediating issues with the author and their publisher (therefore preserving that important relationship), and much more.

-There are several ways an author finds a literary agent – and sometimes, the literary agent finds the author!
-Referrals are huge; word-of-mouth advertising within author networks is often how an author and literary agent begin their partnership.
+There are several ways an author finds an agent – and sometimes, the agent finds the author!
+Referrals are huge; word-of-mouth advertising within author networks is often how an author and agent begin their partnership.

 What Are Literary Agents Looking For?

 The answer to this question is: it depends on the agent!
-Every literary agent is different; some work with only fiction, some stay in the nonfiction genre, etc. No matter what, it’s important for authors to do their research before reaching out to a literary agent – even if they have a referral or another inside connection to kick off the conversation.
-Literary agents will appreciate the personalized outreach and will feel their time has been respected.
+Every literary agency is different; some work with only fiction, some stay in the nonfiction genre, etc. No matter what, it’s important for authors to do their research before reaching out to an agent – even if they have a referral or another inside connection to kick off the conversation.
+Agents will appreciate the personalized outreach and will feel their time has been respected.

-Generally, literary agents want to see a high-quality, edited book – not an outline or a first draft.
-Once a book is edited and an author is ready to connect with a literary agent, it’s important to keep in mind that the author’s credentials and how professional their platform appears to be will also play a role in determining the author’s success.
+Generally, agents want to see a high-quality, edited book – not an outline or a first draft.
+Once a book is edited and an author is ready to connect with an agent, it’s important to keep in mind that the author’s credentials and how professional their platform appears to be will also play a role in determining the author’s success.

-What Are the Benefits of Working with a Literary Agent?
+What Are the Benefits of Working with an Agent?

-Just some of the benefits of working with a literary agent include the polished and professional appearance of the author’s presentation, pitch, and platform overall.
+Just some of the benefits of working with an agent include the polished and professional appearance of the author’s presentation, pitch, and platform overall.
 Simply put: an author is more likely to be taken seriously in a very competitive industry when an agent represents them.
-By the literary agent putting their stamp of approval on the author’s work, it serves as one level of a vetting process that big publishing houses would put the book through; there is a certain level of quality of work assumed when one works with a literary agent.
+By putting their stamp of approval on the author’s work, it serves as one level of a vetting process that big publishing houses would put the book through; there is a certain level of quality of work assumed when one works with an agent.

-Another benefit of working with a literary agent is that the agent will take on the tasks that often feel like the dirty work or the nitty gritty parts of the process – things that most authors don’t want to deal with – so the author can focus on what they excel at and enjoy most.
+Another benefit of working with an agent is that they will take on the tasks that often feel like the dirty work or the nitty-gritty parts of the process – things that most authors don’t want to deal with – so the author can focus on what they excel at and enjoy most.